nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Please take note that:

 * `TASK_INDEX` and `TASK_ASSIGNEES` **must be positive integers:** 1, 2, 3,...
 * The original assignees of the task will not be replaced with this command.
-Tnstead, only new assignees can be added.
+Instead, only new assignees can be added.
 * To remove assignees from a task, you can use the [`edit task` command](#edit-task-in-team-edit-task)

 **Command Aliases:**